 I like working with traditional line-art and watercolour to allow some exploratory spontaneity and unexpected looseness to the process, and then clean up the final image digitally for nit-picky detailing at the end of the process.
 Bouncing between traditional and digital tools gives me the best of both worlds, and make up for any difficulties inherent to either medium.
 Working traditionally for even part of the art process means I can sit at a different desk, easily move and tilt the painting board around to suit my drawing arm, and generally move a little differently than I do while working digitally day to day.

-Now let's explore how you can capture autumn watercolours in your own environment illustrations.
+Now let's explore how you can capture autumn watercolours in your own environment.
 Don't forget to check out this list of watercolour techniques or our how to draw guides to further elevate your skills.
+Need new gear?
+See the best watercolour paints.

 01. Invest in your workspace and tools